 3. Use birth control to bond with your partner.

 Discussing your body and future is way more revealing than taking off your clothes.
-Personally, talking with my boyfriend about protecting ourselves from unintended pregnancy has only increased our intimacy.
+Personally, talking with my boyfriend about how we were going to prevent pregnancy has only increased our intimacy.
 It also forces both of us to actively contribute to our birth control plan since we know we’d both be responsible for a baby.

 4. Break the ice on your birth control convos.

 Bringing up sex and birth control isn’t always easy at first.
 It’s totally fine to talk about hookup scenes on your favorite TV show or the latest celebrity baby as an icebreaker to transition to your own sex life and questions.

 Technology can also be used to your advantage to email or text quick questions.
 “Got condoms?” is worth the ask before accepting an invite from a friend with benefits.

 5. Find your birth control council.

 For many of us, the most important birth control conversation to have is with our health care provider.
 Make the most of your time together with a nearby The Right Time provider by already having questions in mind and not being afraid to speak up.
 With my gynecologist, I always bring up things I’ve heard from friends and family to get her perspective, since someone else’s perfect method might not be a fit for me—and their problems may not apply to my individual situation.